LUMII-Syslab/viziquer-tools-kg/services/create_schema_kg/readme.md

 During its execution, this program takes user-supplied mappings and on the  basis of the information found in these mappings, generates RDF triples.

-These mappings are written into .xls files: one file for [class and attribute mappings ](/Mappings_1.xlsx), and the other for [link mappings](/Mappings_links_1.xlsx).
+These mappings are written into .xls files: one file for [class and attribute mappings ](/Mappings.xlsx), and the other for [link mappings](/Mappings_links.xlsx).
 Before passing these mapping files to the .py script, they need to be saved as .csv files.
 Examples of these
-[.csv files](/Mappings_1.csv) can also be found in this repository.
+[.csv files](/Mappings.csv) can also be found in this repository.

-If the program completes successfully, a series of .ntriples files should appear in the directory TRG_DIR_FOR_RDF_FILES.
-These files can then be uploaded to any RDF data store that supports .ntriple serialization format (e.g. [OpenLink Virtuoso](https://virtuoso.openlinksw.com/) or Apache Jena).
+If the program completes successfully, an .nt file containing generated RDF triples should appear in the filepath provided in variable OUTPUT_FILE.

+This file can then be uploaded to any RDF data store that supports .ntriple serialization format (e.g. [OpenLink Virtuoso](https://virtuoso.openlinksw.com/) or Apache Jena).